Warning: This blog post (learning to dry camp) might make you a better human.

 RV dry camping means camping anywhere without being connected to any utilities.

 You can be dry camping while parked in a campground.
-This simply means you are camping in a campground that doesn't offer utilities, or you aren't using them.
+Dry camping means you are camping in a campground that doesn't offer any utilities, or you aren't using them.

 You could be dry camping in a driveway.